mkorpela/pabot/README.md

   first and longer running ones will be executed before shorter ones.

 --shard [INDEX]/[TOTAL]
   Optionally split execution into smaller pieces.
-This is typically used for distributing testing to multiple machines.
+This can be used for distributing testing to multiple machines.

+--chunk
+  Optionally chunk tests to PROCESSES number of robot runs.

 Example usages: